-where the subscripts, \textrm{L} and \textrm{F}, represent the leader and the follower, respectively. \end{definition} The idea behind the Stackelberg game is that the leader takes action first, and then the follower plays the best response \cite{baar_dynamic_1998}.
+where the superscripts, \textrm{L} and \textrm{F}, represent the leader and the follower of the game, respectively. \end{definition} The idea behind the Stackelberg game is that the leader takes action first, and then the follower plays the best response \cite{baar_dynamic_1998}.
 The roles of leader and follower are not always fixed on the road.
-In other words, the ego vehicle can switch between being the leader and the follower.
-Thus, we consider two Stackelberg equilibria: one with the ego vehicle as the leader and the other with the ego vehicle as the follower.
+In other words, the EV can switch between being the leader and the follower \cite{wang_social_2022}.
+Thus, we can consider two Stackelberg equilibria: one with the EV as the leader and the other with the EV as the follower.

 The proposed matrix game can be viewed as a discrete approximation of \eqref{eq:game_formulation}.
 Compared with solving the origin problem, the solution to the matrix game is easy to compute, e.g. by enumeration.
 Moreover, owing to the context-aware action generation and interactive forward simulation (see Section \ref{sec:GTBP}), the problem size is moderate.